csgillespie/pawnmeplease/README.md

 # pawnMePlease

-A dummy package I'm going to use in https://events.sonatype.com/elevate/agenda
+A dummy package I'm going to use in https://events.sonatype.com/elevate/agenda and https://paris2021.rencontresr.fr/

 ## Installation